pumbaa666/lab4tech/AWS/hello-world-infra/README.md

 All this configuration should be treated as code, versionned, checked and deployed like it, as recommanded by Amazon and the Design Pattern [**Infrastructure as Code (IaC)**](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/infrastructure-as-code.html)

-TODO anglais et uploader sur https://learn.lab4tech.ch/mod/page/view.php?id=655 Infrastructure as Code est un Design Pattern, à ne pas confondre avec Infrastructure as a Service (Iaas) qui représente le service offert par Amazon, et pas l'infrastructure du projet lui-même.
+Infrastructure as Code is a Design Pattern, not to be mistaken with Infrastructure as a Service (Iaas) who's the service offered by Amazon, and not the 'infrastructure of the project.

 IaaS
 Infrastructure as a service (IaaS) is a form of cloud computing that provides virtualized computing resources over the internet.
 IaaS is one of the three main categories of cloud computing services, alongside software as a service (SaaS) and platform as a service (PaaS).